li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 common documentation in the dataset), and was born in the region of “Bajío”, his predicted wage is $1182.06 We are 95% confident that the actual salary falls in the interval of \[991.18, 1372.94\].

+\<\<\<\<\<\<\< HEAD We used the same level of education for each prediction in order to focus on the effect of occupation type.
+However, different occupations tend to require different levels of education- for agriculture, manufacturing, service, and professional occupations the mean years spent in education are 4.6, 6.281, 7.25, and 9.972 respectively.
+Using the same education level for each of these predictions may not be representative of what is likely to occur in the real world; however, it allows us to examine the isolated effect of occupation type on household income. =======

 We used the same level of education for each prediction in order to focus on the effect of occupation type.
 However, different occupations